-Beside the regulations regarding quality management which also could be described as a kind of detailed approach of selecting the FbW-schemes and their providers,
+The regulations regarding quality management also could be described as a kind of detailed approach of selecting the FbW-schemes and their providers.

-The 70 percent regulations refer to both an individual integration forecast and a measurerelated continuance rate.
-First, the result of the individual integration forecast must be that it is "very likely" that a participant will find adequate employment after the completion of a specific measure.
-Although a rate of 70 percent is often mentioned in this context, such a rule is usually not being observed in daily practice since no empirical experiences with the individual case forecast exist.
-Instead, the responsible official draws on the qualifications of the participants, the conditions of the local labor market and the kind of further training intended and condenses them to a subjective success forecast based on his own professional experience.
-The integration forecast is prepared in a compulsory counseling interview with an employment counselor or job placement officer in which information gathered during profiling may also be used.
+The 70 percent regulations refer to both a subjective assessment of the re-employed probability of unemployed individual and a measure-related continuance rate.
+First, the assessment of the individual must be that it is "very likely" that a participant will be re-employed after the completion of a specific measure.
+Although a rate of 70 percent is often mentioned in this context, such a rule is usually not being observed in daily practice since no empirical experiences with the assessment of the individual case exist.
+Instead, the responsible official draws on the qualifications of the participants, the conditions of the local labor market, and the characteristics of further training, and gives a subjective assessment based on his own professional experience.
+The assessment of the re-employment probability is conducted in a compulsory counseling interview with an employment counselor or job placement officer in which information gathered during profiling may also be used.
 An examination by the medical or psychological service of the FEA may ensue after the interview.